 Spanish chorizo is a cured, or hard, sausage made from coarsely chopped pork.
 The red color of Spanish chorizo is due to the heavy amounts of paprika in the spice mix.
 Depending on the type of paprika used, Spanish chorizo can be either spicy or sweet.
 The paprika used in Spanish chorizo is almost always smoked, which gives the sausage a deep, smoky flavor.
-Other ingredients are herbs, garlic and white wine, and the links can range from short to very long.
+Other ingredients are herbs, garlic, and white wine, and the links can range from short to very long.

-Mexican chorizo is sold raw and must be cooked prior to eating; it can be cooked either in its casing or removed from the casing and cooked like ground meat.
-Mexican chorizo is a popular grill item but is also used in place of ground beef in tacos, burritos, chili, burgers and even egg dishes.
+Mexican chorizo is sold raw and must be cooked prior to eating.
+It can be cooked either in its casing or removed from the casing and cooked like ground meat.
+Mexican chorizo is a popular grill item but is also used in place of ground beef in tacos, burritos, chili, burgers, and even egg dishes.

 Where to Buy Chorizo

 Mexican chorizo is usually sold with other refrigerated meats and sausages and is usually packaged in 1 1/4-pound or 5-link packages.
 Some better meat departments may even make their own fresh Mexican chorizo available for sale by the pound or link.
-Some lower quality Mexican chorizos are sold in tubes rather than natural casings and contain a high amount of fat, artificial colorings and seasonings.
+Some lower quality Mexican chorizos are sold in tubes rather than natural casings and contain a high amount of fat, artificial coloring, and seasonings.